 Oftentimes, simple is best when it comes to picking what to eat before a morning run.
 Fancy breakfasts and snacks typically come with extra fat, protein or fiber that can be hard to quickly digest.
 Stick to simple, quick snacks or small meals before running, and save those fancy meals for a post-run treat.

+After kick-starting your day with AG1, you might need a simple, quick snack before heading out for a run.
 Here are 9 ideas to help you decide what to eat before a long run or morning run.

 - Oatmeal – hot, baked or overnight oats